 Sport is a proven and potent medium for confidence building.
 Adaptive skiing enables those with disabilities to level with those without in a way that few other sports can.

 The Veteran Ski Week

-How it works Every year, 25 veterans from the UK are selected to go to Klosters, in Switzerland.
-As well as skiing with qualified adaptive ski instructors, the trips provide the chance to discuss pain management needs and career interests with SWV’s coordinators.
-This ensures every veteran can receive further support and bespoke mentoring following the trip.
-There is also a valuable opportunity to share experiences with other wounded veterans.
-Medical professionals are on hand, including a GP and sports medicine specialist, a physiotherapist, an osteopath, a sports masseur and a psychologist.
-In addition to medical clinics, there are evening sessions in Relaxation, Mindfulness and Emotional Freedom Techniques (EFT).
-After the week, each veteran is provided with a mentor to provide guidance and support throughout the ongoing recovery process.
+How it works - Every year, 25 Veterans from the UK are selected to go to Klosters, in Switzerland.
+As well as skiing with qualified adaptive ski instructors, the trip provides the chance to discuss pain management needs and career interests with SWV’s coordinators.
+This ensures every Veteran can receive further support and bespoke mentoring following the trip.
+There is also a valuable opportunity to share experiences with other wounded veterans, which often proves to be invaluable, helping Veterans to feel less alone in their battles.

-Our Ski Week programme would not be possible without volunteer ski buddies, who help the veterans both on and off the slopes.
+Our Ski Week programme would not be possible without volunteer Ski Buddies, who help the Veterans both on and off the slopes.
 Each year, 20 individuals of all ages and backgrounds are selected and raise at least £2,000 to cover their costs and a donation to SWV.